Configuring a PHN Portal Device with Eero Router

 • Open your phone's Wi-Fi settings

-• Select your Eero network and join
+• Select your Wi-Fi network and join

 • A sign-in page should appear automatically within a few seconds